You should always be mindful of wrongful termination laws. Firing someone for the wrong reason could land you in a whole lot of legal hot water.

 84088 United States

 Telephone: (801) 676-5506

-from Michael Anderson http://www.ascentlawfirm.com/marriage-legal-help/
+from Michael Anderson https://www.ascentlawfirm.com/wrongful-termination-laws/